 Pre-marathon Dinner, Movie, and Discussion

-Enjoy a meal well-suited for hungry sailors followed by David Shaerf’s documentary film Call Us Ishmael, an intimate look at the world’s obsession with Moby-Dick and its cultural legacy.
-The Melville Society Cultural Project will conclude the night with a lively discussion of the film.
-LEARN MORE
+A meal well-suited for hungry sailors followed by David Shaerf’s documentary film Call Us Ishmael, an intimate look at the world’s obsession with Moby-Dick and its cultural legacy.
+The Melville Society Cultural Project concluded the night with a lively discussion of the film.

 Saturday, January 6

 Test your knowledge of Moby-Dick and try to Stump the Scholars with questions for Melville Society Cultural Project members.

 10 am Children’s Mini-Marathon

 Children of all ages read a section of an abridged version of Moby-Dick by Classic Starts

 11:30 am Extracts read by the Melville Society Cultural Project members

 The 22nd Annual Moby-Dick Marathon reading begins with celebrity readers nestled among the world’s largest model whaleship – the Lagoda.
 Next, head to the Seamen’s Bethel to hear Father Mapple’s rousing sermon (if your name is drawn in the seat raffle.
 Otherwise, watch a live-stream of the sermon in the Museum’s theater.)
 Readings continue while overlooking the New Bedford Harbor, with the exception of Chapter 40, “Forecastle-Midnight” in the Museum’s theater with Culture*Park.
 Listen to excerpts read in multiple languages, bringing to life Melville’s experience of a culturally diverse whaling crew.

 2:30 pm Chat with Melville Scholars & Book Signing